-The Melbourne Metro Rail Project will involve building a 9km-long tunnel within Melbourne, Australia, connecting the Sunbury and Dandenong railway route.
+The Melbourne Metro rail project involves the construction of a 9km-long tunnel within Melbourne, Australia, connecting the Sunbury and Dandenong railway routes.

 The metro rail tunnel will connect to the Dandenong and Sunbury lines at the south-eastern side of South Yarra Station and the western part of South Kensington Station, respectively.

-The Melbourne underground metro is the biggest project of Melbourne railways, after the City Loop.
-The project is estimated to cost $10.9bn.
-Construction is scheduled to begin in early 2017 and operations are expected to start in 2026.
+Melbourne underground metro is an A$12.58bn ($8.76bn) project and is the biggest project of Melbourne railways after the City Loop.
+Construction started in 2018.
+Operations are expected to start in 2025.

 Background to Melbourne’s metro project